md-owes/directory-deleter/README.md

     * If it is msix then location will be C:\Users\<username>\AppData\Local\Packages\c5a240f0-6866-4aa3-8d34-9c682b0cf217_<packageid>\LocalState

 Note: On Windows the log location will have a static GUID (c5a240f0-6866-4aa3-8d34-9c682b0cf217) in its path, this GUID is a hardcoded GUID for this app and can change in future.

+After changing the value of environment variable, you need to close and open the app again for changes to take effect.

 ## Usage/Examples
 Enter the required information